 A key part of the resource is the filmed case studies which provide helpful examples of practice in at least one of the four arenas outlined in the guidance although many of them also have links to the other arenas.
 These case studies are designed to prompt viewers and educators to consider their own contexts for learner participation and to plan for change.
 Exemplification can help practitioners to begin to apply and generalise ideas and understand their own practice.
 Accompanying each video is some additional information on the schools/early years settings journey within participation.

-Case Study 1 – St. Eunan’s Primary School, West Dunbartonshire - this video demonstrates learner participation mainly in the arena of learning, teaching and assessment.
+This video demonstrates learner participation in the arena of 'learning, teaching and assessment'.

 In Our Lady’s High School, one key project is the planning, participating in and evaluating visits to Malawi and China.
 These visits help pupils to understand the lives and cultures of others and afford many opportunities for skill sharing and reciprocal learning between cultures.
 Pupils reported valuing the opportunities to volunteer and share in decision making about many project initiatives and events.
 This participatory approach to personal achievement supported rich learning environments, improved attainment and better relationships between staff and pupils.

-Case Study 3 – Bearsden Academy, East Dunbartonshire - this video demonstrates learner participation mainly in the arena of decision making groups.
+This video demonstrates learner participation mainly in the arena of 'decision making groups'.

 In Bearsden Academy, pupils have for some time, been involved in having a say in school governance matters.
 Staff were keen that pupils were more widely involved in school improvement processes and began this approach by asking pupils to share their initial thoughts on school improvement.
 This led on to pupils being more widely involved in self-evaluation and developments within the school.
 The Bearsden Aspirational Team involves 30 young people from S1 to S6 in sharing evaluative comments on the quality of their learning with staff in a respectful, helpful and positive manner.
 Young people help complete and review a school improvement plan and work collaboratively to take responsibility for that plan.

-Case Study 4 – Ferguslie Pre-five Centre, Renfrewshire - this video demonstrates learner participation mainly in the arena of wider community.
+This video demonstrates learner participation mainly in the arena of 'wider community'.

 In Ferguslie Pre-five Centre, one initiative that brings the community together with staff and children in a participatory way is the morning café.
 Children take orders and help to run the service and manage the business.
 As part of this project they were able to visit local coffee houses to help them develop their own ideas.
 Staff take into account their knowledge of how children learn to create meaningful approaches to learning in this context.
 As a result, children talk confidently about what they enjoy learning and how some of their skills have developed.